Erdogan says Turkey will increase military support to Libya if necessary

 “Those who oppose us have no sense of rights, law, justice, ethics or mercy,” Erdogan said, referring to Greece, Israel and Egypt, who have opposed the maritime accord.

+In an interview with Greek daily To Vima on Sunday, Foreign Minister Mevlut Cavusoglu said the accord with Libya was in line with international law, adding Ankara may consider granting exploration licenses in areas determined by Turkey and Libya.

+“It would be the exercise of our sovereign rights in our continental shelf in the region,” Cavusoglu said.
+“The exercise of our sovereign rights also and naturally includes our right to deploy research vessels in the area,” he was cited as saying.

-In a first reaction from the United States on the agreement, a senior U.S. State Department official said the maritime accord was “unhelpful” and “provocative.”
+In a first reaction from the United States on the agreement, a senior State Department official said the maritime accord was “unhelpful” and “provocative”.

+Responding to those comments, Turkey’s Communications Director Fahrettin Altun said on Sunday the United States refused to understand Turkey’s legitimate security concerns.

+“It is neither ‘provocative’ nor ‘unconstructive’ as some US officials are claiming,” Altun said on Twitter.
+“Those who dare criticize Turkey should take a look at years of provocative actions by Greece and other regional states.
+We will never accept a fait accompli over our maritime borders!” he added.

 Reporting by Tuvan Gumrukcu; Editing by Catherine Evans and Alexandra Hudson